-With parental permission, students in second grade or above may ride their bikes/scooters/rollerblades to school.
-Parents who want their K-1 students to ride a bicycle to school must meet with the principal and then sign a responsibility form which outlines the conditions allowing this to occur.
+With written parental permission, students may ride their bikes/scooters/rollerblades to school.

 The rules listed below should be followed for riding a bicycle/scooter, or rollerblading to school:

-- Helmets are strongly encouraged. - Start early enough so that he/she can arrive, without rushing, five to ten minutes school starts. - Use only designated crosswalks to cross the street and always look both ways for oncoming traffic. - Rollerblades must be changed to school shoes in a designated area on campus.
-(Subject to individual campus rules). - Rollerblades must be stored in a student's backpack. - Walk bike across the street. - Never ride between parked cars. - Upon reaching the school grounds, walk the bike/scooter to the designated storage area. - Lock the bike or scooter.
-The school is not responsible for the protection of students' bikes or scooters. - Skateboards/motorized scooters and shoes with wheels (heelys) are not allowed. - Notwithstanding the above, a principal may alter the above guidelines because of a localized safety situation.
+- Helmets are strongly encouraged. - Start early enough so that he/she can arrive, without rushing, five to ten minutes before school starts. - Use only designated crosswalks to cross the street and always look both ways for oncoming traffic. - Rollerblades must be changed to school shoes in a designated area on campus. - Rollerblades must be stored in a student's backpack. - Walk bike across the street. - Never ride between parked cars. - Upon reaching the school grounds, walk the bike/scooter to the designated storage area. - Lock the bike or scooter.
+The school is not responsible for the protection of students' bikes or scooters. - Skateboards/motorized scooters and shoes with wheels (heelys) are not allowed. - Notwithstanding the above, an assistant principal or principal may alter the above guidelines because of a localized safety situation.